Norkart/Leaflet-MiniMap/readme.md

 `zoomLevelOffset:` The offset applied to the zoom in the minimap compared to the zoom of the main map.
 Can be positive or negative, defaults to -5.

+`zoomLevelFixed:` Overrides the offset to apply a fixed zoom level to the minimap regardless of the main map zoom.
+Set it to any valid zoom level, if unset `zoomLevelOffset` is used instead.

 `zoomAnimation:` Sets whether the minimap should have an animated zoom.
 (Will cause it to lag a bit after the movement of the main map.)
 Defaults to false.